Watercolor and photography

 Altenwerder Container Terminal

-Cranes and ships in the left part of the photo create an unusual depth, even though their symmetrical counterpart is "missing."
-The watercolor builds on this pull, but varies it with dazzling yet warm light as the central visual statement.
+Cranes and ships in the left part of the photograph create an unusual sense of depth, even though their symmetrical counterpart is "missing."
+The watercolor builds on this captivating effect, but varies it by using dazzling yet warm light as the central visual element.

 Containerschiff Altenwerder, Hamburg Hafen, Fotografie von Thomas Hartstang, Atelier Südereiche